ishanvyas22/awesome-open-source-systems/README.md

 ## Todo List

 - [Docket App](https://github.com/markstory/docket-app) - A personal todo list application.
+- [Joplin](https://github.com/laurent22/joplin) - Joplin is a free, open source note taking and to-do application, which can handle a large number of notes organised into notebooks.
 - [Super Productivity](https://github.com/johannesjo/super-productivity) - To-do list & time tracker for programmers and other digital workers with Jira, Github, and Gitlab integration.

 ## Uncategorised